-A member of the senior leadership team must produce evidence to support a late application.
+A member of the senior leadership team must produce compelling evidence to support a late application.

-An application for special consideration cannot be submitted after the completion of a review of results.
+An application for special consideration ${\bf must}$ be submitted before pursuing a review of results.

-- A member of the senior leadership team may attach a letter of explanation to the form where the circumstances are unusual, or the form is inadequate for the particular situation which has arisen.
+- 6.3 A member of the senior leadership team may attach a letter of explanation to the form where the circumstances are unusual, or the form is inadequate for the situation which has arisen.
 In some cases, it is appropriate to submit one form with a covering letter and attach to it a list of candidates affected. - 6.4 It is not possible for all letters to receive an individual reply.
 It is more important to process the applications before the issue of results.
 Awarding bodies may be unable to respond personally to each individual application.

-Letters will not be sent to candidates and/or parents/carers, whose cases must be dealt with by the centre.
+All cases must be dealt with by the centre.

 The awarding bodies have a published appeals process in respect of decisions on special consideration.
-This process is set out in the JCQ publication A guide to the awarding bodies' appeals processes - http://www.jcq.orq.uk/exams-office/appeals/jcq-appeals-booklet
+This process is set out in the JCQ publication A guide to the awarding bodies' appeals processes:

+jcq.org.uk/exams-office/appeals